 ASIC mandates:

-• Accompaniment of the comparison rate with a clear warning stating it is indicative only and specific to the example advertised.
+- Accompanied by a comparison rate with a clear warning stating it is indicative only and specific to the example advertised.

-• Prominent, legible display of comparison rates alongside headline rates in all advertisements.
+- Prominent, legible display of comparison rates alongside headline rates in all advertisements.

-• Exclusion of certain fees (government, early repayment) from the calculation but disclosure of those fees elsewhere.
+- Exclusion of certain fees (government, early repayment) from the calculation, but disclosure of those fees elsewhere.

 Advertising Practices and Consumer Protection